November 11, 2020

 In this article, we are looking at the latest innovation for the Encardio team and a never-seen-before geotechnical instrument called the In-place 3D Inclinometer Settlement System.

 Inclinometers are very important geotechnical instruments that assist in the accurate measurement of the magnitude of inclination or tilt, and its variation with time.
 They are usually employed for structures like retaining/diaphragm walls, piles, buildings, etc.

-As the leading manufacturer and supplier of inclinometers, Encardio Rite offers a huge range of geotechnical instruments that have been applied in many prominent and known structures all over the world.
+As the leading manufacturer and supplier of inclinometers, Encardio Rite offers a huge range of geotechnical instruments that have been applied in many prominent and well-known structures all over the world.

 Let’s find out what it is all about.

 Encardio Rite Model EAN-61MS in-place 3D Inclinometer System (IPIS) is designed for the measurement and monitoring of lateral movement along with settlement/heave in a borewell or on a structure.

 This makes it extremely useful for the measurement of settlement in soil, earthworks, structures, or slopes including retaining/diaphragm walls, embankments, deep foundations, dams, etc. It is also designed to provide information about the zones of potential danger, the pattern of deformation, and the effectuality of the construction control measures.

 The new innovative instrument also finds wide application in monitoring landslide areas.

 Along with the measurement, it is also employed for monitoring as its data logging, and real-time monitoring features and capabilities allow early warnings of any potential threat or failure.